Offering Unparalleled Experience in a Niche Market

 Our Temporary Structure engineers create designs for crane foundations by incorporating existing tower drawings, ensuring that the most efficient placement.

-While a building is being constructed, a hoist is required.
+While a building is constructed, a hoist is required.
 This exterior lift moves workers from one section to another with ease – but without interfering with the actual building.

 Structural Steel & Welding Inspections

 Our designated Temporary Structure team members have their Steel Fabrication & Welding certificate.
 We can assist you in performing structural steel and welding inspections where we look at: